cwhitehouse/vivere.docs/src/documentation/display-directives.md

 The `v-text` directive sets the text property of your element.
 It's useful for any dynamic text derived from component data that we cannot rely on the server to generate.

 <%- renderer.markdownSafe(include('/examples/example', { name: 'v-text' })) %>

+---

+<%- renderer.markdownSafe(include('/documentation/directives/definition', { directive: directives.html })) %>

+The `v-html` directive sets the `innerHTML` property of your element.
+It does not do any escpaing or safety checks, so be careful!

+---

+<%- renderer.markdownSafe(include('/documentation/directives/definition', { directive: directives.attr })) %>

+The `v-attr` directive sets the value of any generic attribute of an element.
+If you pass in `null`, the attribute will be removed; otherwise it will be set to whatever the `expression` evaluates to.

+---

+<%- renderer.markdownSafe(include('/documentation/directives/definition', { directive: directives.src })) %>

+The `v-src` directive sets the `src` property of an `img`.
+If you pass in `null` it will set the `src` to a blank string, otherwise it will be set to whatever the `expression` evaluates to.